thatmattlove/deenis/README.md

 ### As a Python Module

 Deenis needs to be initialized with a configuration.
-This can be a dictionary or otherwise imported configuration from your main project, or the aboslute path to a TOML configuration file can be used.
+This can be a dictionary or otherwise imported configuration from your main project, or the aboslute path to a YAML configuration file can be used.
 Pythonically cheeky example provided below:

 ```python
 import deenis